orfon/sld2mapnik/README.md

+# What is this?

+[SLD](http://docs.geoserver.org/latest/en/user/styling/sld-introduction.html) ("Styled Layer Descriptor") is a XML markup language to store the styling of geospatial data.
+It's an increasingly popular format to export styling and used by desktop and web GIS clients alike.

+This library converts the SLD format into the Mapnik styling format.
+[Mapnik](https://github.com/mapnik/mapnik/wiki/About-Mapnik) is a popular renderer for styled geospatial data.

 # Convert SLD styling files into mapnik.xml

 `sldreader` parses SLD style files into an intermediate object representation which can be turned into mapnik.xml with the `mapnikwriter`.